pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

 ### Select an Upload Method
 There are three methods to upload firmware to an STM32 module:
-* **Flash from TX** - highly recommended, uses maintenance mode in radios running ersky9x or OpenTX to upload the firmware
 * **Upload via USB** - uses the USB port on the module
+* **Flash from TX** - uses the bootloader mode of radios running ersky9x or OpenTX to upload the firmware.
+The radio needs to run the latest bootloader with the Multi Flash app.
 * **Upload via Serial inc. Bootloader (FTDI)** - uses the serial interface on the module via a USB-to-TTL adapter

-**Note:** 'Flash from TX' is available with radios supporting ersky9x or OpenTX and running the latest bootloader with the Multi Flash app.

-**Flash from TX** is highly recommended if your transmitter supports it, **Upload via USB** is recommended for all others.  **Upload via Serial inc. Bootloader** can be used if your module does not have a USB port and your transmitter does not run ersky9x or OpenTX.

 1. Under **Tools -> Upload Method** select an upload method